 You will need:

-- 1 x Opsis capture PC (a single board computer can be installed in the Opsis’ case)
+1 x Opsis capture PC (we use small Minnowboard Turbots in the Opsis’ case)

-Please consult the Opsis page for more details on how to use the Opsis board.
+Please consult the Opsis board page for more details on how to use the Opsis board.